 Bark Damage: Magnolias are susceptible to bark damage and breakage, so avoid hitting them with the string trimmer or lawnmower.

-Propagating: You can propagate Magnolias by collecting the seeds or take semi-hardwood cuttings in late summer.
+Propagating: You can propagate Magnolias by collecting the seeds or taking semi-hardwood cuttings in late summer.
 Cuttings can take up to a year to root.

 Transplanting: Magnolias have a large, rope-like root system.
 They don't usually tolerate transplanting once the trunk is 4 inches (10 cm) or larger in diameter.